Centralized Intake Department (CID):

 Housing First: Works in conjunction with ACT team to provide housing.
 Referrals open to ACT team only.

-Recovery Permanent Supported Housing Programs (RPSHP/RPSHP II): Assists adults with a mental health diagnosis locate housing within the community.
-Both programs provide case management as needed and requires a transition from homelessness as defined by U.S. Department of Housing and Urban Development (HUD).
+Recovery Permanent Supported Housing Program (RPSHP): Assists adults with a documented disability in locating housing within the community.
+Program provides case management as needed and requires a transition from homelessness as defined by U.S. Department of Housing and Urban Development (HUD).
+Referrals are taken from the Coordinated Entry List.

 Serves individuals with a mental health diagnosis or dual diagnosis (MH/SA).
 Program includes individualized service plans.
 Clients are required to participate in appropriate programming.
 Two bedroom apartments accommodate adults with children.
 Residential specialists work 1:1 to assist with activities of daily living and provide individualized services in 11 rehabilitative areas.